ico-masters/website/_services/service1.md

   needed to drive their ecosystem forward.
 description: >-
   Over 20 TLDR partners in seven global markets help exchanges, platforms, startups and corporates drive the crypto ecosystem forward.
-From utility tokens to traditional capital markets, TLDR is at the forefront of strategic planning for many industry-defining projects.
+From utility and security tokens, to building ecosystems and user bases, TLDR is at the forefront of strategic planning for many industry-defining projects.
 ---